Soul Sanctuary Dance - Freestyle Ecstatic Community Dance in Berkeley, California

 Music

-Our group expects slower music from about 11-11:15 and also from about 12:30-12:45.
+Our group expects slower music from about 11-11:15 and also from about 12:30 unwards.
 It’s best if you start at 11:00 with very slow or even ambient music, then gradually pick up the tempo to get people upright and moving in the interval from 11:20 to 11:30.
-Likewise, a gradual slowdown during the interval from 12:30 to 12:45 is good.
-In between, you can have a single peak in tempo or provide a dip in tempo in the middle to give folks a rest.
+Likewise, a gradual slowdown during the interval from 12:30 until the end is usually good (but not required).
+In between, you can have a single peak in tempo or provide a dip or dips in tempo in the middle to give folks a rest.
 If the weather is warm, people generally won't dance at high tempo for more than 10 minutes.

 Please do not play songs that promote violence, hatred, substance abuse or prejudice.
 Songs with lyrics about deep romantic love or sex should be used sparingly if at all.
 (These can be particularly uncomfortable to dance to when you’re dancing with children or someone you just met in a friendly way.)
 A variety of genres and rhythms is the norm.
 Also avoid playing more than two very similar songs in a row.